seanpmaxwell/jet-schema/README.md

 Most schema validation libraries have fancy functions for validating objects and their properties, but the problem is I already have a lot of my own custom validation functions specific for each of my applications that I also like to copy-n-paste a lot and modify as needed (i.e. functions to check primitive-types, regexes for validating strings etc).
 The only thing that was making me use schema-validation libraries was trying to validate an object.
 So I thought, why not figure out a way to integrate my all the functions I had already written with something that can validate them against object properties?
 Well **jet-schema** does just that :)
 <br/>

+> I know some libraries like `zod` have functions such as `.refine()` which allow you to integrate custom validation logic.
+But this isn't quite the same because you could still chain additional validation logic onto `.refine` and you still have to look through the documentation to see how to do it.
+I wanted a library that allowed me to just slap in validator-functions that were not tied to any specific schema-validation library.

 If you want a library that includes all kinds of special functions for validating things other than objects, **jet-schema** is probably not for you.
 However, the vast majority of projects I've worked on have involved implementing lots of type-checking functions specific to the needs of that project.
 For example, maybe the email format that's built into the library is different than the one your application needs.
-Instead of of having to dig into the library's features to run validations specific to your needs, with **jet-schema** you can just pass your method.
+Instead of of having to dig into the library's features to run application specific logic, with **jet-schema** you can just drop in your method.
 <br/>

-> If you're open to `jet-schema` but think writing your own validator functions could be a hassle, you can copy-n-paste the file (https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts) into your application and add/remove/edit validators as needed.
+> If you're open to `jet-schema` but think writing your own validator-functions could be a hassle, you can copy-n-paste the file (https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts) into your application and add/remove/edit validators as needed.

 ### Reasons to use Jet-Schema 😎
-- Use your own validator-functions with schema-validation (this is why I wrote it).
+- Focused on using your own validator-functions to validate object properties (this is why I wrote it).
 - TypeScript first!
 - Quick, terse, simple, easy-to-use (this library only exports 2 functions and 2 types).
 - Much smaller and less complex than most schema-validation libraries.